-FDA-cleared device that provides accurate readings of systolic and diastolic blood pressure, as well as heart rate.
+FDA-cleared device that provides accurate readings of systolic and diastolic blood pressure as well as heart rate.
 Instant color-coded feedback upon measurement.
 Equipped with a rechargeable battery.
 WiFi connectivity and is compatible with Health Mate app.

 Not set up well for storing and tracking data for multiple users.

 User-friendly wireless connectivity for multiple devices.
-Designed to be comfortable, light, and discrete.
+Designed to be comfortable, light, and discreet.
 Long battery life.
 Secure app for monitoring, tracking, and sharing data.
 Unique features include measurement charts, note-taking, and multi-user capabilities.